.

 2-2.
 This visible unity of the body of Christ, though obscured, is not destroyed by its division into different denominations of professing Christians; but all of these which maintain the Word and Sacraments in their fundamental integrity are to be recognized as true branches of the Church of Jesus Christ.

-[Historical Summary : The current text is unchanged from PCA 1973 and all PCUS editions back to PCUS 1879, II-2-2, with the minor exception that PCUS 1879 has "those" instead of "these".
-The PCUS drafts of 1867 and 1869 were substantially different and more cumbersome.]
+[DIGEST: The current text is unchanged from PCA 1973 and all PCUS editions back to PCUS 1879, II-2-2, with the minor exception that PCUS 1879 has "those" instead of "these" in the second half of the sentence.
+The PCUS drafts of 1867 and 1869 were substantially different and more cumbersome.
+(The tendency in revision is generally to a simpler text.)

 1. PCA 1973, Adopted text, as printed in the Minutes of General Assembly, page 129